ellis/roboliq/cpp/Relay1/RelayTodo.md

 - [x] Get another couple white 384 plates from the lab and some more eppendorfs
 - [x] Create script for chosen dilutions using eppendorfs
 - [x] Find best purple
-- [ ] Create script for color chart
+- [x] Create script for color chart
 	- [x] light yellow/yellow/orange/brown/dark brown
-	- [ ] 3 levels of green?
+	- [x] 3 levels of green
-	- [ ] purples?
+	- [x] purples?
-1- [ ] Halve the concentrations for 384 white except yellow, double them for 384 transparent, so transparent is 8x more concentrated
+- [x] Halve the concentrations for 384 white except yellow, double them for 384 transparent, so transparent is 8x more concentrated
-- [ ] Run black series and mixtures on white 384 plate too
+- [x] Run black series and mixtures on white 384 plate too
-- [ ] Test impact of black dye on various colors
+- [x] Test impact of black dye on various colors
 	- [x] Create script testing dilutions of primary colors with four dilutions of black (3,6,12,24ul 1:16 K)
 	- [x] Photo of dilution series
+	- [-] Record RGB values of dilutions
-	- [ ] Record RGB values of dilutions
+- [ ] Record RGB values for color chart
-- [ ] Record cyan value (low volume blue)
+- [ ] Does it look better to have larger water volume in the transparent 384 plate?
+- [ ] Print at least 5 different pictures
 - [ ] Run the series on a 96 well plate too
-- [ ] Does it look better to have larger water volume in the transparent 384 plate?
-- [ ] might reduce saturation by removing liquid from a well?
-- [ ] might want to dilute red-for-orange another 2-8 times in order to get saturations of orange?

 Coordination:
 - [x] Email everyone about times to show up